Rowan Warfe

 Rowan Warfe (born 23 June 1976) is a former Australian rules footballer who played for both the Sydney Swans and Fitzroy Football Club in the Australian Football League (AFL).

 Warfe, a former Bendigo Under-18s player, made 26 appearances for Fitzroy before moving north to join the Sydney Swans.
 Plagued by injury, the defender appeared 84 times for the Swans over 8 seasons.
 He retired in 2004, playing his last game in a one-point win over Hawthorn.

-Warfe now plays for Kangaroo Flat in the Bendigo Football League.
+Warfe now coaches for Golden Square in the Bendigo Football League.